 GRoW @ Annenberg is the philanthropic initiative led by Gregory Annenberg Weingarten, a Vice President and Director of the Annenberg Foundation.
-GRoW is dedicated to supporting humanitarian efforts across the globe, as well as innovative projects in health, education, the arts, civic & cultural life and more.
+GRoW is dedicated to supporting humanitarian efforts across the globe, as well as innovative projects in health, education, the arts, the environment, civic & cultural life and more.

 Mission & Values

-Gregory Annenberg Weingarten, a Vice President and Director of the Annenberg Foundation, is Founder of GRoW @ Annenberg, a philanthropic initiative of the Annenberg Foundation.
+Gregory Annenberg Weingarten, a Vice President and Director of the Annenberg Foundation, is the Founder of GRoW @ Annenberg, a philanthropic initiative of the Annenberg Foundation.

 He is a member of various boards and committees, including in London, the National Gallery and the V&A Museum; in Paris, Les Talens Lyrique and the Paris Opera & Ballet; and across the United States, the National Park Foundation, the University of Pennsylvania Museum of Archaeology and Anthropology, the J. Paul Getty Trust, the Metropolitan Museum of Art, the Annenberg Foundation Trust at Sunnylands, USC's Annenberg School for Communication and Journalism, and, most recently, the Wallis Annenberg Center for the Performing Arts.